To Process a Generic 1-H Spectrum :

 Extract shifts and couplings.

-Choose View > J couplings, select a multiplet and press “e” on the keyboard.
-To generate a formatted list, click report.
+Choose View > J couplings to open the madule called J Manager; select a multiplet and press “e” on the keyboard.
+To generate a formatted list, click the icon report, inside the J Manager.